php-dev-br/laravel-doc-pt-br/routing.md

 Laravel includes powerful and customizable rate limiting services that you may utilize to restrict the amount of traffic for a given route or group of routes.
 To get started, you should define rate limiter configurations that meet your application's needs.

-Typically, rate limiters are defined within the `boot` method of your application's `App\Providers\RouteServiceProvider` class.
-In fact, this class already includes a rate limiter definition that is applied to the routes in your application's `routes/api.php` file:
+Typically, this should be done within the `configureRateLimiting` method of your application's `App\Providers\RouteServiceProvider` class, which already includes a rate limiter definition that is applied to the routes in your application's `routes/api.php` file:

 ```php